Where are you financially today? And what changes would you like to implement to enjoy a better financial life this year?

 Acorns is currently offering $5 FREE when you join Acorns using this invite link below.

 Everyone should have a side hustle.
 Earning a little extra on the side can significantly help in supplementing your income, which in turn, boosts your wealth and allow you to achieve more of your financial goals.

-The good thing about working on a side hustle is that you could do it on your free time and you wouldn’t have to disrupt your typical work day routine.
+The good thing about working on a side hustle is that you could do it in your free time and you wouldn’t have to disrupt your typical workday routine.
 Plus, you could work on your passion and earn from it at the same time.

 3. Learn Ways to Spend Less

 It isn’t how much you make that make you rich, it is your spending habits.

 Spend lesser than you make and you’ll avoid debts and be able to start building wealth.

 Go back to the last several months this year and make an analysis of your spending.